 The Zonk II was a fuzz box that Hornby Skewes offered alongside the ZZ.1 ‘Zonk Machine’ during the period of approximately 1967 through to the early 1970s.
-An early advertisement for the Zonk II describes the unit as a ‘good quality Fuzz Box at a reasonable price’, and indeed, the Zonk II was priced considerably lower than the Zonk Machine.
+An early advertisement (crudely dated ‘1967’ by its owner) describes the Zonk II as a “good quality Fuzz Box at a reasonable price”, and indeed, the Zonk II was priced considerably lower than the Zonk Machine.

 - VintageGuitar.com, Hornby Skewes Zonk Machines, 2015 [https://www.vintageguitar.com/23068/hornby-skewes-zonk-machines]